Risks and Vulnerabilities for Affiliate Marketers

 This type of affiliate marketing scam presents a risk for merchants and marketers as malicious actors use false impressions and click to look like they are producing legitimate traffic for merchants.
 Fraudsters will be able to collect commissions from the clicks they generate, while merchants will be left with a financial loss.
 This will lead to merchants being overwhelmed by the sheer amount of fake traffic, which can poorly reflect their relationship with legitimate affiliate marketers.

-How can you protect yourself from these risks?
+How can you protect yourself from affiliate marketing risks?

 Any of the risks and vulnerabilities mentioned above can have disastrous consequences for your brand and lead to revenue loss.
 You didn’t spend all that time and effort building your brand from scratch, figuring out the right branding to reach the highest number of potential leads, only to be crippled by some malicious actors.
 Taking proper precautions can mitigate these dangers and ensure a prosperous and trusting relationship with your affiliate partners.